FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

   ``ospf->ti_lfa_enabled`` + ``ti_lfa_protection_type``).
 RFC 9129 models
-  LFA as a per-interface enable plus an empty instance-level container (``Container creation has no effect on LFA activation.``); the semantics don't line up.  ``ospf6d`` has no TI-LFA implementation at all.
+  LFA as a per-interface enable plus an empty instance-level container (``Container creation has no effect on LFA activation.``); the semantics do not line up.  ``ospf6d`` has no TI-LFA implementation at all.
 The legacy ``fast-reroute ti-lfa`` CLI stays on the direct mutation path.
 * ``ospf/address-family`` -- the RFC leaf is only present for OSPFv3